-Any time your partner does something foolish, awkward, or embarrassing be sure to make it a moment so that you two share an inside joke.
+Any time your partner does something foolish, awkward, or embarrassing be sure to make it a moment so that you two share an inside joke of the future.

-For example, if she has a habit of spilling stuff, or is a bad parker, you can create a nickname related to this behavior that you can bring up when the moment is right.
+For example, if she has a habit of spilling stuff, or is a bad parker, you can call out this behavioral pattern and bring up when the moment is right.
 You two will be the only ones laughing and all the other couples will be jealous.

 I came up with this one while traveling in Moscow where I don’t speak the local language fluently and the locals don’t speak English at all.
 It’s a way to communicate non-verbally and turn some potentially awkward experiences into jokes between only you two.